United States

 Accounts & Banking

-Plus500 US offers a simple account setup in just 10 minutes, ideal for new traders looking for an easy entry into online trading.
+Plus500 US offers a simple account setup.
 Despite a $100 minimum deposit, higher than some brokers, it remains accessible for many.
-They offer a welcome deposit bonus of up to $200 in trading credit based on your initial investment.
+They offer a welcome deposit bonus of up to $200 in commission credit based on your initial investment.

 Deposits & Withdrawals